redruM0381/ATAboy/README.md

 ---

-## Connecting a Drive to ATABoy
+## Basic drive mount using ATABoy

-1. Power off everything
-2. Connect the IDE ribbon cable to the drive and ATAboy (Note Pin 1 orientation, usually marked by a stripe on the cable)
+1. Connect the IDE ribbon cable to the drive and ATAboy (Note Pin 1 orientation, usually marked by a stripe on the cable)
-3. Power on the IDE drive
+2. Power the drive using external supply
-4. Connect ATAboy to your computer via USB
+3. Connect ATAboy to your computer via USB
-5. Connect to serial console with terminal of choice (PuTTY shown)
+4. Connect to serial console with terminal of choice (PuTTY shown)
+5. Enter the "Auto Detect & Set Geometry" menu
+6. Choose default, or enter geometry manually if needed
+7. Choose "Mount HDD to USB Mass Storage"
+8. That's it!
+You can now read the drive from your modern OS!

 ---